primer3-org/primer3/README.txt

 -strict_tags indicates that primer3_core should generate
    a fatal error if there is any tag in the input that it does not recognize (see INPUT AND OUTPUT CONVENTIONS).

--recommended_default indicates that primer3_core should use
-   what we think are the best defaults, rather than the backward compatible defaults.
-WARNING: the recommended defaults may change in future releases.

 WARNING: primer3_core only reads its input on stdin, so the usual unix convention of